 You can do this by pulling up your account online or calling the bank’s automated phone line to see if the check or payment has already been deducted from your account.

-• Check number
+• The check number

 For ACH payments, you may be asked to supply the company name, account number, ACH merchant ID, and the payment amount.

-Depending on your reason for requesting a stop payment order, you may also want to contact the payee in order to let them know about the stop payment.
+Depending on your reason for requesting a stop-payment order, you may also want to contact the payee in order to let them know about the stop payment.
 You can then arrange for a new payment if needed.

-How Much Does It Cost to Stop Payment On a Check?
+How Much Does It Cost to Stop Payment on a Check?

 Now that you know how to stop a check, here’s how much it will likely cost you.
 Just as with cashing a check, fees for stopping payment on a check vary from one bank to the next.
 The typical fee is between $15 to $33.
 Some banks will waive the stop-payment fee for customers with premium-tier checking accounts.

 Alternatives to Stop-Payment Orders

 Whether it’s your electric bill or a monthly streaming service, companies can typically stop or delay billing on request.
+A couple of considerations:

-If you, instead, delay the automatic debit by working with the vendor, you may be able to avoid a disruption in service, and also avoid paying a stop payment fee to the bank.
+• If you instead delay the automatic debit by working with the vendor, you may be able to avoid a disruption in service, and also avoid paying a stop-payment fee to the bank.

-SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2022 SoFi Bank, N.A.
+SoFi® Checking and Savings is offered through SoFi Bank, N.A. ©2023 SoFi Bank, N.A.
 All rights reserved.
 Member FDIC.
 Equal Housing Lender.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.